apache/flink-web/_posts/2022-09-08-akka-license-change.md

 We cannot provide a definitive answer as to how that case would be handled, as it depends on what the CVE is and/or whether a community fork already exists at the time.

-# What is the projects view on the licensing change?

-We will not comment on the _licensing change_.
-It is ultimately up to Lightbend to license their project however they see fit.

-That said, we do find it questionable to put users, _overnight_, in a position where they either

-* a) have to use an officially unsupported version
-* b) buy a license for using a supported version (which at this time doesn't even exist).

 # How does Flink use Akka?

 Akka is used in the coordination layer of Flink to